lit/lit.dev/packages/lit-dev-content/site/tutorial/content/08-finishing-touches.md

 As templates get big and complicated, it can help to break them down into smaller pieces.
 Here we've added a **Hide completed** checkbox to the to-do list.
-Your mission: refactor the template to hide the completed items when **Hide completed** is checked.
+Your mission: refactor the template to hide the completed items when **Hide completed** is checked and show a message when no uncompleted items are displayed.

 *   **Calculate the items to display.**